freach/docker-image-policy-plugin/README.md

 The *whitelist* and *blacklist* array expect strings in regex format.
 Image pull requests will be checked by applying the compiled regular expressions on the full image, *< repository >:< tag >*.
 **Certain characters in a regular expression like "." have special meaning and need to be escaped.
 The JSON format requires you to double escape**.

-Image pull request will be handled in the following order:
+Image pull requests will be handled in the following order:

 1. Whitelist: Allow explicitly white listed images
 1. Blacklist: Reject explicitly black listed images
-1. defaultAllow: If true allow, if false reject
+1. defaultAllow: Default policy, if true allow, if false reject

 If one of the steps matched, the plugin will return accordingly.
+If whitelist and blacklist did not match, the default policy `defaultAllow` will allow or reject the request.

 ### Docker configuration